rajuramj/Dynamic-Task-Scheduling/README.md

 ![](results/scal_homo.jpg)

+we observe that the dynamic scheduling retains the parallel efficiency greater than 98% even for 40 cores.
+However, the static scheduling performance deteriorates starting from 8 cores and goes all the way down to 60% for 40 cores.
+Clearly, the global barriers limit the parallel efficiency and it effect becomes severe for more cores.
+Also, the parallel efficiency deterioration is observed to be more severe for fine granular tasks, i.e. using the task duration of 100k CPU cycles.
+This is due to global barrier based synchronization overheads, which becomes more prominent for fine granular tasks.

 ![](results/scal_hetro.jpg)

-We have demonstrated that even for perfect load balance, the global synchronization hampers the scalability of the application and parallel efficiency dramatically reduces to 60% for 40 cores.
-For higher load imbalance in the tasks, the global synchronization hurts more.
-On the other hand, dynamic scheduling having the local synchronization with near- est neighbors, achieves an excellent parallel efficiency of 94% for 40 cores, even in the case of extreme imbalance across the tasks.
+we observe that using the dynamic scheduling, both the heterogeneous task distributions, retain the parallel efficiency greater than 94% even for 40 cores.
+However, the static scheduling performance deteriorates starting from just 2 cores and goes all the way down to 55% for 40 cores.
+The global barriers introduce more waiting times for the parallel resources working on heterogeneous tasks.
+This effect becomes severe in the tasks with more heterogeneity.
+On the other hand, the dynamic scheduling with local synchronization allows to recover the waiting time of the resources by assigning them more fine granular tasks.
+It has handled the extreme load imbalance, where the task distribution varies from 100k cycles to 300k.

+The keytakeaway is : the global synchronization destroys the parallel efficiency of the scientific application.
+Wherewhere possible, we should use the local synchornization across the subdomains.